JoelKong/Resume-Analyzer/README.md

 ## State Machine Flow For File Status

-- A state machine might be overkill here but its to scale early to allow for more state transitions in the future
+- A state machine might be overkill here but its to scale early to allow for more state transitions in the future.
+Init state will be NEW.
+When processing, intermediary state will be PENDING, if anything goes wrong server side (transient), will let sqs retry and will still be pending and user will know.
+INVALID state will be for non-transient failures.
+PROCESSED will be the success case.

 ![State Machine Flow](./assets/state-machine-resume-analyzer.png)